It\^o versus H\"anggi-Klimontovich: Applications and Difficulties

-Among these three interpretations, the Itô equation \eqref{kito} possesses a unique solution which is both strong and global, as follows from the Watanabe-Yamada theorem \cite{wy}, see \cite{cescudero,cescudero2}.
+Note that the Stratonovich equation \eqref{strat} could have been derived analogously from the relation $V_t \, \circ \mathrm{d}W_t = V_t \, \mathrm{d}W_t + [\sigma/(2m)] \, \mathrm{d}t$.
+Among these three interpretations, the Itô equation \eqref{kito} possesses a unique solution which is both strong and global, as follows from the Watanabe--Yamada theorem \cite{wy}, see \cite{cescudero,cescudero2}.
 On the other hand, the Stratonovich equation \eqref{strat} has infinitely many spurious solutions \cite{cescudero,cescudero2}.
 This follows from the fact that the state $K_t=0$ might be absorbing for this equation.
 This becomes clearer if we consider the particle to be initially at rest, that is

 This equation admits the solution $K_t=0$ for all times, i.e. the particle remains at rest forever.
 Of course, that does not make any physical sense since it would \emph{de facto} imply that fluctuations due to the thermal bath would have permanently disappeared.
 If we established the same initial condition for the H\"anggi-Klimontovich case